Mud darter: Distribution and habitat

 The mud darter is distributed throughout the Mississippi River Basin lowlands in North America.
 It is found from Wisconsin and Minnesota to Louisiana and eastern Texas.
 It also found on the Gulf Slope in the Sabine River and Neches River drainages in Louisiana and Texas.

 The mud darter is found in river mouths and overflow areas of large rivers.
 In these areas, it is typically found over mud covered with sand or other fine detritus.
 They can also be found over muddy bottoms in oxbow lakes or in slow riffles of streams.
 Large numbers of mud darters have been seen in the finely divided tree roots along the shores of large rivers.
 The juvenile fish are more often found in quieter areas than slow riffles.

 Diet

 The mud darter mainly feeds on invertebrates.
 The typical diet consists of midge and blackfly larvae, but some small fish were seen to have micro-crustaceans in their diet as well.

 Life cycle

 Mud darters do not live over three years of age.
 After hatching, the fish rapidly grow to half of the total length for year 1 in ten weeks.
-By the end of year one, most fish averaged between 3.3 cm and 4.4 cm and by the end of years two and three, most fish averaged between 4.3 cm and 5.5 cm.
+By the end of year one, most fish averaged between 3.3 and 4.4 cm and by the end of years two and three, most fish averaged between 4.3 and 5.5 cm.
 Survivorship from years 1–2 was 75% for males and 81% for females, but this drastically declines, with survivorship from years 2–3 dropping to 14.5% for males and 12.1% for females.